 - a child or family member who is ill or in quarantine, or

 - a child under 12 or family member normally at school, daycare or a care home that is closed due to COVID-19.

 ODHA – We’re Here for You

-ODHA will continue to keep members updated through e-mail broadcasts (which will also be posted) and current information added to the ODHA website.
-In August, ODHA will move to bi-weekly COVID-19 updates.
+ODHA will continue to keep members updated through email broadcasts (which will also be posted) and current information added to the ODHA website.
+We encourage you to check the added resources link for new and emerging information.
 At a time when many will take advantage of the uncertainty, ODHA will continue to provide evidence-informed and balanced advice and information.